DemiScript/A03/README.md

 Remote
 Technology that allows users to manage devices, processes, tools and resources on a network from a different location Repository
 Place where things are stored.
+In this case, cloud storage in which all the project files will be stored

 References:
+Google.com and my own definition of the terms